 The drive over the Pang La (5150m) affords your first views of the north face of Everest (8848m).
 From the pass you will descend to the village of Phadhruchi, before driving up the Rongphu valley to Rongphu monastery and unrivalled views of the mountain’s north face.
 At Rongphu you will stay in the small lodge attached to the monastery, which has recently been reconstructed following the excesses of the cultural revolution in the 1960s.
 Nowadays there are about twenty monks in attendance.
 Explore Rongphu monastery.

 You will have the opportunity to drive towards the famous 1922 Base Camp, where interwar British expeditions camped before making their attempts to climb Everest.
 Transportation to Everest Base Camp is via shuttle service and will take approximately 20-25 minutes.
-Nyalam is a one-street town with a fairly grim Chinese facade.
-It’s about 30km from the Nepali border, 152km from Tingri, It’s also a base for trekking in the southern Shishapangma region.
+Drive to Kerung after visiting the Base Camp.

 Your day will begin with breakfast at your hotel.
 You will be taken for sightseeing of Kathmandu valley to explore color and contrast of the vibrant city.
 Drive to famous Buddhist Stupa "Swayambunath" or known as Monkey temple on the hill of Kathmandu valley where you can see stunning view of mountains and Kathmandu.
 This temple attracts Buddhists and tourists from round the world.
 Swayambhunath Stupa is the most ancient and enigmatic of all the holy shrines in Kathmandu valley.
 Its lofty white dome and glittering golden spire are visible for many miles and from all sides of the valley.